 Authorities share information, increasingly frequently and informally, on an ‘intelligence only’ basis.
 This has the advantage of speedily progressing an investigation by the exchange of, for example, banking, trading or company data without the delay associated with formal information channels.
 If the information is ultimately required for evidence in a criminal case, a formal route (i.e., a letter of request (LOR)) will be used to obtain the same information in evidential form.

 9.8.2 Memoranda of understanding

-Authorities commonly enter into MOU with authorities in other jurisdictions where both exercise similar functions, or are concerned with the same issues (e.g., the PRA and the FCA have entered into a number of MOU with equivalent authorities in other jurisdictions68).
-Some multi-party MOU exist, such as the International Organization of Securities Commissions’ Multilateral Memorandum of Understanding Concerning Consultation and Cooperation and the Exchange of Information, to which over 109 parties are presently signatories.69 MOU are not legally binding, but declare a shared commitment and aim to provide useful guidelines enabling faster and more efficient information-sharing.
+Authorities commonly enter into MOU with authorities in their own or other jurisdictions where both exercise similar functions, or are concerned with the same issues (e.g., the PRA and the FCA have entered into a number of MOU with equivalent authorities in other jurisdictions).
+Some multi-party MOU exist, such as the International Organization of Securities Commissions’ Multilateral Memorandum of Understanding Concerning Consultation and Cooperation and the Exchange of Information, to which over 109 parties are presently signatories.
+MOU are not legally binding, but declare a shared commitment and aim to provide useful guidelines enabling faster and more efficient sharing of information.